victorcui96/asteroids/README.md

 > An intuitive and fun take on the classic Arcade game Atari Asteroids

-Uses the front-end framework Vue.js and the game framework Phaser.io
+Uses the front-end framework <a href="https://vuejs.org/"> Vue.js </a> and the game framework Phaser.io

 ## Build Setup (i.e installation instructions)